supaorg/supa/docs/dev/files-in-spaces.md

 ### Garbage collection (future)
 - Phase 1 does not delete blobs.
 Future maintenance can scan live `hash`es and reclaim unreferenced files.

+### Hash Collision Considerations

+SHA-256 produces 256-bit (32-byte) hashes, giving 2^256 possible values.
+The probability of collision is extremely low:

+- **Birthday paradox**: With 2^128 files, collision probability is ~50%
+- **Realistic usage**: Even with millions of files, collision probability is negligible
+- **Cryptographic strength**: SHA-256 is designed to be collision-resistant

+**Recommendation**: SHA-256 provides excellent collision resistance for all practical purposes.
+The system can always be upgraded to support other hash algorithms in the future if needed.